exy02/AirMap/README.md

 <!-- ## Table of Contents
 * [Examples](#examples) -->

 AirMap is a data mapper powered by Airtable.
-Easily keep track of data dictionaries, sources, columns (and their validations), and how you map your data.
+Easily keep track of data dictionaries, mappings, sources, columns, and validations.

 ### Benefits
 * Update master data mappings in Airtable, AirMap wil automatically update your Python processes to match what you have in the cloud!